Russian Data Centers Risk Halting AI Training Due to Energy Shortage

 Russian data centers may face a shortage of electricity for training neural networks, experts say.

-The construction of large data centers is difficult because obtaining the necessary power supply is challenging — the allocation of capacity can take more than a year.
+The construction of large data centers is difficult because it is challenging to obtain the necessary power supply — the allocation of capacity can take more than a year.

-The problem concerns not the entire country, but mainly Moscow, St. Petersburg, and some industrial regions.
+The problem does not concern the entire country, but mainly Moscow, St. Petersburg, and some industrial regions.
 At the same time, other parts of Russia, on the contrary, are experiencing a surplus of electricity.

 Read more on the topic: